suyashmahar/suyash-thesis/Chapters/rpcool.typ

 // #heading(level: auto, depth: 3, [#align(left, "Hello")])

 RPCool provides a thread-safe memory allocator to allocate/free objects from the shared memory heaps and RPC buffers.
-Additionally, RPCool provides several STL-like containers such as `memrpc::vector`, `memrpc::string`, etc. These containers enable programmers to use a familiar STL-like interface for allocating objects but do not preclude custom pointer-rich data structures, e.g., trees or linked lists.
+Additionally, RPCool provides several STL-like containers such as `rpcool::vector`, `rpcool::string`, etc. These containers enable programmers to use a familiar STL-like interface for allocating objects but do not preclude custom pointer-rich data structures, e.g., trees or linked lists.
 The allocator and containers are based on Boost.Interprocess~@boost.interprocess.
 RPCool provides custom data structures since the C++ standard template library makes no guarantees about accessing data structures from multiple processes or from where the memory for internal need is allocated.

-#figure(image("../Figures/rpcool/private-public-channel-overview.svg", width: 70%),
+#place(top, float: true, [#figure(image("../Figures/rpcool/private-public-channel-overview.svg", width: 70%),
   caption: [
     Private and public connections in RPCool.
   ]
 )
-<fig:private-public-channel-overview>~
+<fig:private-public-channel-overview>~])

 #BoldParagraph[Shared memory heaps.]
 <shared-memory-heaps.> Each connection in RPCool is associated with a shared memory heap, enabling applications to allocate and share RPC data.
-RPC buffers for a connection are allocated from the connection's heap. @fig:private-public-channel-overview a--b shows how a single server can serve multiple clients by using independent heaps that are private to each connection (@fig:private-public-channel-overview a) or by using a single shared heap across multiple connections (@fig:private-public-channel-overview b).
+RPC buffers for a connection are allocated from the connection's heap. @fig:private-public-channel-overview#{}a--b shows how a single server can serve multiple clients by using independent heaps that are private to each connection (@fig:private-public-channel-overview#{}a) or by using a single shared heap across multiple connections (@fig:private-public-channel-overview#{}b).
 Connections start with a statically sized heap and can allocate additional heaps if they need more space.

 === Preventing Unsafe Pointer Accesses using Sandboxes
 <subsec:sandboxes>

-#figure(image("../Figures/rpcool/sandboxing-summary.svg", width: 60%),
+#place(top, float: true, [#figure(image("../Figures/rpcool/sandboxing-summary.svg", width: 60%),
   caption: [
     Sandboxing overview.
   ]
 )
-<fig:sandboxing-summary>~
+<fig:sandboxing-summary>~])

 Sharing complex data structures brings the potential for wild or invalid pointers.
 To ensure safety, RPCool protects applications from these dangers.